Rated 'Excellent' on Trustpilot

 The consumption of plant-sweeteners and artificial sweeteners has been a concern for a long time now given their use in weight loss foods and drinks, gummies, liquid supplements, meal replacement and protein powders.

 The debate culminated in May 2023 with the World Health Organisation (WHO) announcing after extensive research that using sweeteners "does not confer any long-term benefit in reducing body fat in adults or children" and, worse still, "there could be 'undesirable effects' such as an increased risk of type 2 diabetes, cardiovascular diseases, and mortality in adults."
-Learn more about the 10 symptoms of diabetes to look out for, and below we explain how sweeteners increase the risk of diabetes.
+Learn more about the 10 signs of diabetes to look out for, and below we explain how sweeteners increase the risk of diabetes.

 What's your diet missing?
 Create your free Diet Profile